 - Cream Cheese, butter, vanilla and Icing/confectioners’ Sugar – If you don’t have cream cheese, you can make a basic buttercream instead.
 Maybe flavour it with a bit of cinnamon, lemon or orange.

-- Can I make a layer cake with this?
+- Can I make a layer cake with this batter?
 Sure.
-Simply double the recipe, bake in two 8-inch round pans and double the frosting recipe (Should be enough for a naked-type cake.
+Simply bake in two 8-inch round pans for about 25-35 minutes.
+The icing should be enough for a naked-type cake.
 You may need more than double for a thick frosting over the entire cake.

 - Can I skip the nuts?
 Sure.
 Just leave them out.